WZhaoKe/aegpwb/doc/ToolboxUserManual.md

     [ area , alpha_mxx , alpha_myy , alpha_ezz ] = pwbApertureSquarePol( side )

-The function determines the polarisabilitites as those of a circular aperture with the same area.
+The function determines the polarisabilities as those of a circular aperture with the same area.

 parameter   | type              | unit | description
 :-----------|:-----------------:|:----:|:---------------------------------------------